vmware/vic-product/docs/user_doc/vic_vsphere_admin/container_networks.md

 This example `vic-machine create` command deploys a VCH with the following configuration:

-- Designates a port group and static IP address for the VCH endpoint VM on the public, client, and management networks.
+- Designates an interface and static IP address for the VCH endpoint VM on the public, client, and management networks.
-- Designates a port group named `vic-containers` for use by container VMs.
+- Designates an interface named `vic-containers` for use by container VMs.
 - Gives the container network the name `vic-container-network`, for use by Docker.
 - Specifies the gateway, two DNS servers, and a range of IP addresses on the container network for container VMs to use.
 - Opens the firewall on the container network for outbound connections.